Zomino/realtime-patterns/sse/README.md

-# Long-Polling
+# Server-Sent Events (SSE) with Server-Side Polling

 ## How It Works

-- The client sends and receives messages via HTTP requests.
+- The client establishes a persistent connection to the server using **Server-Sent Events (SSE)**.
-- The client opens a request to the server and waits for new messages or a timeout.
+- The server maintains a list of connected clients.
-- The server responds immediately if there are new messages, or holds the request open until new data becomes available or a timeout occurs.
+- The server polls the database for new messages at a fixed interval.
-- The server itself polls the database for new messages.
+- When new messages are found, the server immediately pushes them to all connected SSE clients.
 - Messages are stored in the database.

 ```mermaid